Rosalía: 2020–2023: Collaborations and Motomami

-At the start of 2023, Rosalía collaborated with Coca-Cola to create a limited edition flavor under its "Coca-Cola Creations" brand called "Move", for which she released the song "LLYLM".
+At the start of 2023, Rosalía collaborated with Coca-Cola to create a limited edition flavour under its "Coca-Cola Creations" brand called "Move", for which she released the song "LLYLM".
 In March, the singer embarked on a festival run off her Motomami tour, which visited a great variety of festivals through 21 dates, including Coachella, Lollapalooza and Primavera Sound.
 On 24 March, she released RR, a collaborative EP with her then boyfriend, singer Rauw Alejandro, and released the single "Beso" to global success.
-On 28 April, Rosalía performed at a free concert organized by the Secretariat of Culture in the Zócalo of Mexico City, which had more than 160,000 attendees.
+On 28 April, Rosalía performed at a free concert organised by the Secretariat of Culture in the Zócalo of Mexico City, which had more than 160,000 attendees.
 According to a press statement, Rosalía performed in front of nearly 2 million people worldwide and visited 21 countries across three continents.

-In September 2023, Rosalía signed with Jaime Levine, Shakira's former manager, after departing ways with Rebeca León.
+In September 2023, Rosalía temporarily signed with Jaime Levine, Shakira's former manager, after departing ways with Rebeca León.
 A charity single alongside Björk titled "Oral" was released on 21 November 2023.